er-hiba/er-hiba/README.md

 my journey through the world of software development.
 Join me as I unveil my
 coding odyssey.
 P.S: You will see plenty of hearts in my profile; they hold a special significance
-for me.
-Since "<3" was my first "Hello World!" in the sea of coding.
+for me, since "<3" was my first "Hello World!" in the sea of coding.

 <!-- <div style="display: flex; align-items: center;">
   <img src="https://github.com/er-hiba/er-hiba/blob/d1ab2d30b4a96f7a0ae7af8eff303b5e55d281d8/sea.gif" height="120" width="200" align="right" >